-Within a criminal justice program, students learn biological and sociological theories, criminal law principles and decision-making skills.
-Some program concentrations include corrections, security and law enforcement.
-Some professions in the criminal justice field may require further training and these programs are open to both first time students and working professionals in law enforcement.
-A high school diploma or GED is required for enrollment in an associate's program.
-Many of these programs are available at community colleges and tech schools.
-These are generally 2-year programs and can lead to a bachelor's degree or entry-level jobs in law enforcement and related occupations.
+Within a criminal justice program, students learn biological and sociological theories, criminal law principles, and decision-making skills.
+Many AS programs in criminal justice are available at community colleges and technical schools.
+They can lead to a bachelor's degree or entry-level jobs in law enforcement and related occupations.
 Some professions in the criminal justice field may require further training.

 In addition to general education courses, students complete required courses such as:

 - Criminal justice

 - Juvenile delinquency